Potez XV

-The Potez XV (also erroneously written Potez 15) was a French single-engine, two-seat observation biplane designed as a private venture by Louis Coroller and built by Potez and under licence in Poland.
+The Potez XV (also erroneously written Potez 15) was a French single-engine, two-seat observation biplane designed as a private venture by Louis Coroller and built by Potez and under licence by Podlaska Wytwórnia Samolotów and Plage i Laśkiewicz in Poland.

 Design and development

 The aircraft was designed in the beginning of the 1920s by Henry Coroller in Potez works.
 It was a development of a fighter SEA IV built by Société d'Etudes Aéronautiques, a former firm of Henry Potez and Coroller.
 A prototype was flown in October 1921 and shown at Paris Air Show that year.
 It was conventional biplane with a fixed tailskid landing gear and a nose-mounted 276 kW (370 hp) Lorraine 12D engine.
 The engine was later replaced by a 224 kW (300 hp) Renault 12Fe.

 After a successful evaluation, the aircraft was ordered by the Aéronautique Militiare as a reconnaissance aircraft.
 The first aircraft were manufactured and delivered in late 1923.

 Series-built aircraft were powered with Lorraine-Dietrich 12Db V-12 engines.
 410 were built in France.
 The aircraft was built in two main military variants: Potez XV A.2 reconnaissance aircraft and Potez XV B.2 bomber-reconnaissance aircraft.
 A single prototype of a floatplane variant Potez XV HO.2 was built.
 There was also an export variant Potez XVII of 1923, built for Bulgaria only, with the same LD 12Db engine.

 Already in 1923, Poland bought a licence for the Potez 15 and started to manufacture them in Podlaska Wytwórnia Samolotów (PWS, 35 built in 1925) and Plage i Laśkiewicz aircraft works (100 built in 1925-1926).